 |Fedwire securities transfer||7,271||7,913||10,519||-8.3||-24.6|

 Note: Activity in commercial check is the total number of commercial checks collected, including processed and fine-sort items; in commercial ACH, the total number of commercial items processed; in Fedwire funds transfer and securities transfer, the number of transactions originated online and offline; and in national settlement, the number of settlement entries processed.

 Commercial Automated Clearinghouse Services

-Revenue from ACH operations totaled $109.9 million and other income totaled $1.6 million, resulting in net income of $6.3 million.
-The Reserve Banks processed 10.2 billion commercial ACH transactions, an increase of 2.7 percent from 2009, which was in line with industry ACH volume growth.
+Revenue from ACH operations totaled $111.7 million and other income totaled $0.3 million, resulting in net income of $5.1 million.
+The Reserve Banks processed 10.4 billion commercial ACH transactions, an increase of 1.1 percent from 2010.

 Fedwire Funds and National Settlement Services

 In 2011, Reserve Banks recovered 103.0 percent of the costs of their Fedwire Funds and National Settlement Services, including the related PSAF.
 Reserve Bank operating expenses and imputed costs for these operations totaled $78.8 million in 2011.
 Revenue from these services totaled $84.0 million, and other income amounted to $0.2 million, resulting in a net income of $5.4 million.

 The Fedwire Funds Service allows its participants to use their balances at Reserve Banks to transfer funds to other participants in the service.
 In 2011, the number of Fedwire funds transfers originated by depository institutions increased 1.5 percent from 2010, to approximately 129.7 million.
 The average daily value of Fedwire funds transfers in 2011 was $2.6 trillion, an increase of 9.6 percent from the previous year.